michaelb167212/Jammming/README.md

 future features:

-  ##pull existing playlists from user account to be edited and uploaded.
+  ##Pull existing playlists from user account to be edited and uploaded.

-  ##allow users to listen to saved playlists from app.
+  ##Allow users to listen to saved playlists from app.

 ## Available Scripts